-Note: You can use asterisks as wildcard matches for the actor paths, so you could specify: //sampleActor and that would match all sampleActor on that level in the hierarchy.
+Note: You can use asterisks as wildcard matches for the actor path sections, so you could specify: //sampleActor and that would match all sampleActor on that level in the hierarchy.
 You can also use wildcard in the last position to match all actors at a certain level: /someParent/.
-Non-wildcard matches always have higher priority to match than wildcards, so: /foo/bar is considered more specific than /foo/ and only the highest priority match is used.
-Please note that it cannot be used to partially match section, like this: /foo/bar, /fo/bar etc.
+Non-wildcard matches always have higher priority to match than wildcards, so: /foo/bar is consideredmore specificthan /foo/ and only the highest priority match is used.
+Please note that itcannotbe used to partially match section, like this: /foo/bar, /fo/bar etc.